gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

       :widths: auto
       :header-rows: 1

+      * - Permission Name
+        - Permission Options
+        - Feature Access
+        - Description
+        - Recommendations
+        - Tenant Role Recommendations
+      * - Environment Variables
+        - None, User, Full
+        - Allows access to the Environments tab of the Instance detail page
+        - Allows Instance environment variables to be edited.
+If set to "User" level only environment variables of Instances owned by the currently logged in user may be edited.
+        - This permission is recommended for those needing management control over Instances -
+      * - Power Control
+        - None, User, Full
+        - Allows access to power state controls for Instances and servers, including stopping, starting, restarting and suspending.
+        - Allows the user to change the current power state of Instances and servers
+        - This permission is recommended for those needing management control over Instances -
+      * - Reconfigure
+        - None, User, Full
+        - Allows general access to Instance and server reconfigure (resize) feature.
+See additional reconfigure permissions below for more granular control over specific reconfigure functionality.
+        - Allows general access to reconfigure features for Instances and servers.
+"User" level permission allows only Instances and servers owned by the currently logged in user to be reconfigured.
+        - This permission is recommended for those needing management control over Instances -
+      * - Reconfigure: Change Plan
+        - None, User, Full
+        - Allows the user to change the Instance service plan
+        - When reconfiguring, the user may change the service plan associated with the Instance.
+"User" level permission allows only Instances owned by the currently logged in user to have their plans changed.
+        - This permission is recommended for those needing management control over Instances -
+      * - Reconfigure: Disk Add
+        - None, User, Full
+        - Allows the user to add disks to an Instance or server during reconfigure.
+        - When reconfiguring, the user may add disks to the selected Instance or server.
+"User" level permission allows only Instances owned by the currently logged in user to have their disks changed.
+        - This permission is recommended for those needing management control over Instances -
+      * - Reconfigure: Disk Change Type
+        - None, User, Full
+        - Allows the user to change the datastore or volume type during reconfigure.
+        - When reconfiguring, the user may update datastore or volume types.
+"User" level permission allows only Instances owned by the currently logged in user to have their disk types changed.
+        - This permission is recommended for those needing management control over Instances -
+      * - Reconfigure: Disk Modify
+        - None, User, Full
+        - Allows the user to modify an attached disk during reconfigure.
+        - When reconfiguring, the user may modify disks attached to the Instance.
+"User" level permission allows only Instances owned by the currently logged in user to have their disks changed.
+        - This permission is recommended for those needing management control over Instances -
+      * - Reconfigure: Disk Remove
+        - None, User, Full
+        - Allows the user to remove disks or volumes during reconfigure.
+        - When reconfiguring, the user may remove disks attached to the Instance or server.
+"User" level permission allows only Instances owned by the currently logged in user to have their disks removed.
+        - This permission is recommended for those needing management control over Instances -
+      * - Reconfigure: Network Add
+        - None, User, Full
+        - Allows the user to add a network adapter during reconfigure.
+        - When reconfiguring, the user may add a network interface to the Instance or server.
+"User" level permission allows only Instances owned by the currently logged in user to have network interfaces added.
+        - This permission is recommended for those needing management control over Instances -
+      * - Reconfigure: Network Modify
+        - None, User, Full
+        - Allows the user to edit network adapters during reconfigure.
+        - When reconfiguring, the user may edit network interfaces on the Instance or server.
+"User" level permission allows only Instances owned by the currently logged in user to have network interfaces modified.
+        - This permission is recommended for those needing management control over Instances -
+      * - Reconfigure: Network Remove
+        - None, User, Full
+        - Allows the user to remove network adapters during reconfigure.
+        - When reconfiguring, the user may remove network interfaces on the Instance or server.
+"User" level permission allows only Instances owned by the currently logged in user to have network interfaces removed.
+        - This permission is recommended for those needing management control over Instances -

 - .. toggle-header:: :header: **Monitoring Permission Options**

     .. list-table::
       :widths: auto
       :header-rows: 1

+      * - Permission Name
+        - Permission Options
+        - Feature Access
+        - Description
+        - Recommendations
+        - Tenant Role Recommendations
       * - Monitoring
         - None, Read, User, Full
         - Determines level of access to the Monitoring section of |morpheus| UI, including the Status, Apps, Checks, Groups, Incidents, Contacts, and Alert Rules subpages.
 The "User" permission will allow access only to objects the user owns.